ABIDING PRESENCE LUTHERAN CHURCH

 Do you offer non-alcoholic and/or gluten free options for communion?

 Yes.
-Gluten free wafers are available at all service and we offer the practice of intinction (dipping the communion wafer in wine) as well as the common cup.
-Non-alcoholic options are also available on the first Sunday of every month.
+Gluten free wafers are available at all services and we offer the practice of intinction (dipping the communion wafer in wine) as well as taking only one element if you desire.
 If you have any questions please speak to an usher before the service.

 How can I get more information about the church and its programs?

 We invite you to read through our website for more information about specific programs, opportunities, small groups, and projects.
-Feel free to contact one of the pastors, the church office, or other members of the congregation if you have further questions.
-You can also request that the monthly newsletter with information and a calendar of events be sent to you.
+Feel free to contact the pastor, the church office, or other members of the congregation if you have further questions.
+You can also request that our weekly eBlast with information and a calendar of events be sent to you.
 Please come, check us out, and join us for worship!

 Picture